Four speakers, media player, 60′, 2022

 Four singers were invited to improvise the vocals using the Ruštuni incantations in their original secret form.
 Following the recording sessions, Arutiunian turned this material into a slowly unfolding large-scale sound work.
 All the sounds were generated using only the original voice recordings.
 Arutiunian placed the four voices in constant motion, slowly oscillating between dissonance and attunement, while transforming them into a variety of textures and instruments.
 Using diaphony and interference patterns, the work unfolds as a hypnotic study of voice, tension and apotropaic magic.

-The work was co-commissioned by CTM Berlin Radio Lab, Deutschlandfunk Kultur, and Centrala Space Birmingham.
+The work was co-commissioned by CTM Berlin Radio Lab, Deutschlandfunk Kultur, and Centrala Space Birmingham, with financial support of Fonds Podiumkunsten.
 It was recorded in collaboration with Melos New Vocal Music Collective.
 Do Not Fear, Then! was first shown at silent green Kulturquartier Berlin, with its subsequent inclusion in Arutiunian’s solo show Gharīb at the Armenian Pavilion of the 59th Venice Biennale.